 Contract revenues from research and development are recorded as earned based on the performance requirements of the contracts.
-Revenues from achievement of milestone events are recognized when the funding party agrees that the scientific or clinical results stipulated in the agreement have been met.
-Deferred revenue arises principally due to timing of cash payments received under research and development contracts.
+Revenues from achievement of milestone events are recognized when the funding party agrees that the scientific, clinical or regulatory results stipulated in the agreement have been met.
+Revenue recognized under certain clinical supply agreements is based upon the percentage of completion method.
+Deferred revenue arises principally due to the timing of cash payments received under research and development contracts.